ScratchLang/ScratchLang/README.md

 This is for people who want to use Scratch like other programming languages.

 # Latest big updates
-Added all backdrop "looks" blocks!
+Added experimental repeat and forever blocks

+# Open-Source
+This is an open-source project.
+Anyone can contribute.

 # The Plan
 This is mainly made in Shell Script, but if you know languages like C and Python, then you can make some stuff in that so people have many options to choose from.

-We need to get the compiler working first, then we can add all the blocks.
-A ScratchLang file (.ss) is locaded in the resources folder.
-Just create a project, go into the sprite folder, then replace the text from the .ss in the sprite folder with the text from the .ss in the resources folder.
+A some .sb3 files are included in the resources folder so you can test you comp/decomp scripts.

-The compiler should read the testcode.ss, write the project.json, and pack it and every asset into a .sb3, that can be played and edited in Scratch
+The compiler should read the testcode.ss1, write the project.json, and pack it and every asset into a .sb3, that can be played and edited in Scratch

 Each sprite (including Stage) has a asset folder.
 The costumes and sound will go there.
-It also has a .ss file, which is where the code is.
+It also has a .ss1 file, which is where the code is.

 A project.json is also included in the resources folder to help understand and reverse engineer how it's made.